 This brings us back to the secret to happiness and its connection to grades.

-There is remarkable similarityhappyface between the two.
+There is remarkable similarity between the two.
 First off, there is no “secret”, or trick, or magic pill.
 Also with grades, as in life, it is best to focus on being present – immersing yourself in the task on at hand.
 So, while you’re taking biology, become a biologist.
 In English, become a writer, and in sociology, strive to become a sociologist.

 Remember that you’re there to learn stuff, not to get a grade.
 Seek exposure to new ideas and new ways of looking at the world.
 If you’re doing it right, you’ll remember what you learn in a class long after you forget the grade you got.